Logo XpertSource

 Facebook iconInstagram iconlinkedIn icon

-Owners of a co-ownership property must ensure that they have enough money to maintain not only their private portion but also the various common areas of the building.
-The contingency fund was created to provide a framework for this collective planning.
+Owners of co-ownership properties such as condominiums must ensure that they have sufficient funds not only to maintain their individuals but also to manage the common areas of the building.
+This is where the contingency fund comes into play; it was specifically created to help with the collective financial planning needed to maintain the property.

-Since the entry into force of the Civil Code of Quebec in 1994, all condominium corporations in the province have been required to set up a contingency fund.
-The main purpose of this requirement was to make up for the lack of financial oversight in the past, which penalized many condominium owners.
+Since the Civil Code of Quebec came into effect in 1994, all condominium corporations in the province have been required to establish a contingency fund.
+The main goal of this legal requirement was to address the financial mismanagement that had plagued many condominium associations in the past, leaving unit owners with unexpected and burdensome costs.

-But what is a contingency fund?
+But what exactly is a contingency fund?
 What is it used for?
-How much should unit owners contribute?
-Find all the answers you seek on the subject in this article.
+And how much should unit owners should contribute?
+This article will provide you with the answers you need.

 Piggy bank